-Following on from my blog post on dealing with grief in Western Society this posting is a helpful guide to how you can support a friend or relative through their bereavement.
+Following on from my blog post on dealing with grief in Western Society this posting is a helpful guide to how you help a grieving friend or relative through their bereavement, and learn to be a compassionate friend..

 When family or friends are grieving a loved one, people want to be there for them but often find ourselves not knowing what to say or they are afraid of intruding.
 Western society does not openly talk about grief which often leads to the bereaved to feel lonely and isolated in their grief.
 Avoiding talking about the deceased or not showing compassion is hurtful to a grieving person.
 You cannot take away the pain of the loss but you can provide much-needed comfort and support.